 BMC’s naming convention can be confusing for some.
-There are three models of road bikes from Teammachine SLR (all-rounder) to Timemachine (aero) and Roadmachine (endurance).
+BMC has three road bike models; Teammachine SLR (all-rounder), Timemachine (aero), and Roadmachine (endurance).

-The top-of-the-line frames have a 01 after their names, and the lower range doesn’t.
+The top-of-the-line BMC bikes have a 01 after their names, and the lower range doesn’t.
 The ALR acronym indicates aluminum frames.

 Example : BMC Teammachine SLR01 ONE